 Parents, teachers, guidance counselors, or administration may request a referral to determine eligibility for acceleration.
 Parent permission is required.
-If a student qualifies for acceleration, a performance contract must be developed by the students, parent and the principal to require compliance requirements and requirements to participate in activities related to the ACCEL option selected.
+If a student qualifies for acceleration, a performance contract must be developed by the parent and the principal or designee which outlines compliance and participaton requirements.
 If the student fails to meet the criteria set in the contract, the student will be returned to the previous grade placement.